jwjbadger/groupme-discord-sync/README.md

 - To update, go to the project directory in your terminal and run `git pull`, `npm update`, and `npm upgrade`
     - You should make a backup of ‘config.json’ because it will be overridden
 - To restart the bot, open the terminal it’s running in and input ‘Control + C’ (this should stop the command); then re-run `node .` (you shouldn’t have to do anything else)

+## TODO

+- [ ] Make error message through GroupMe if message has malformed channel information
+- [ ] Make sure all errors from bad information result in an error sent to the proper messaging system instead of a crash
+- [ ] Investigate hosting for Discord bot